joshrule/list-routines-model-comparison/waves/3/readme.md

 Please provide 4 files:

-1. `predictions.csv`: a CSV describing the **predictions** made on the test example at the end of each trial.
+1. `predictions.csv`: a CSV describing the program used to make the **final predictions** for the test example at the end of each trial.
 These predictions will be used to assess the ultimate performance of the model.

 2. `bests.csv`: a CSV describing all the **best-so-far programs** considered during each trial.
-A best-so-far program is one which scores better than all programs considered to that point during search.
+A best-so-far program is one which scores better than all programs previously considered during search.
 For example, if program 193 scores better than the 192 previously considered programs, it is a best-so-far program.
 Program 1 of each trial is always a best-so-far program.
 These will be used to assess how sensitive each model is to additional search.

-3. `samples.csv`: a CSV describing **10,000 programs uniformly sampled** from all programs considered during all runs of the model.
-You can [easily](https://en.wikipedia.org/wiki/Reservoir_sampling#With_random_sort) use [reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling) to do this efficiently.
-These will be used to analyze how each model moves through search space.
+3. `samples.csv`: a CSV describing **10,000 programs uniformly sampled** from all programs considered during all runs.
+You can [do this easily with reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling#With_random_sort).
+These will be used to analyze how models move through search space.

 4. `description.md`: a 2-paragraph description of the model:
    - 1 paragraph describing how the model works (i.e. basic mechanics, principles of operation, relevant citations)